IBM/create-and-deploy-memcached-operator-using-go/README.md

 make install
 ```

-To buid the docker image run the following command.
-Note that you can also use the regular `docker build -t` command to build as well.
-Replace `<username>` and `<version>` as needed.
+To build the docker image run the following command.
+Note that you can also
+use the regular `docker build -t` command to build as well.

+`<username>` is your Docker Hub (or Quay.io) username, and `<version>` is the
+version of the operator image you will deploy.
+Note that each time you
+make a change to your operator code, it is good practice to increment the
+version.

 ```bash
 make docker-build IMG=docker.io/<username>/memcached-operator:<version>